 Here are a few questions to consider:

 When you present in person, you have the benefit of being able to read your audience’s cues and adjust your presentation accordingly.
 You can speed up the dry parts and delve deeper into the parts that interest them.
-You can explain things they look confused about.
 And it’s easy to make sure you’re all looking at the same thing and following along in real-time since you’re all in the same room.

 If you do a conference call, it’s crucial that your audience be able to follow along.
-You’ll want to email the reports in advance and be sure to insert page breaks throughout so it’s easy to refer to which page you’re on.
-You can send them the URL to the report, but I prefer sending a PDF—it makes it even easier to keep track of which page you’re on.
-You can do a screenshare in a video conference so your audience can see what you’re showing them, or they can pull the reports up on their computer and follow along; it’s probably best to go with whatever they’re used to.
+You’ll want to email the reports in advance and be sure to insert page breaks throughout so it’s easy to refer to which page you’re on and that they see the big picture.

 Whether presenting in person or via conference call, be sure to prepare a list of talking points in advance.
 I usually highlight a few trends or anomalies I noticed in that month’s marketing report, along with recommendations for improvements.